hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

 The [[Merlin Works Institute for Improvisation]] also teaches classes and produces shows at the [[ZACH theater]].

 ## Inactive Theaters
+[[The Comedy Workshop]] is the earliest known home to improv in Austin -- they taught weekly improv workshops and hosted the first known Austin improv shows in the early 1980s.

 [[Cafe Caffeine]] was the home of Austin [[ComedySportz]] between 2009 and 2010.

 [[The Highball]] hosted a number of shows from [[The Institution Theater]] between 2009 and 2012.